-This course allows students to gain hands-on business experience by working with clients of the Saint Mary's University Business Development Centre.
-Student Groups receive a project proposal outlining the requirements, information needs and services they will provide the client during the semester.
-Projects generally take the form of a business plan, market study, or other business-related function and often involve financial projections.
-Each project provides students an opportunity to use skills learned in business courses and to understand the interrelationship between marketing, accounting, finance, and management in a practical business setting.
-Under supervision, studend prepare a professional report and final presentation that communicate the project's result for the client. groups often include students from different disciplines and are med based upon the needs of the project.
-Groups schedule their meeting times but are required to meet a minimum of three seach week.
-For more information see mship.
+allows students to gain hands-on business experience by the clients of the Saint Mary's University Business tent Centre.
+Student Groups receive a project proposal requirements, information needs and services they will client during the semester.
+Projects generally take the form of plan, market study, or other business-related function and often make projections.
+Each project provides students an to use skills learned in business courses and to understand attionship between marketing, accounting, finance, and the in a practical business setting.
+Under supervision, students professional report and final presentation that communicate the sesult for the client. sed upon the needs of the project.
+Groups schedule their seeting times but are required to meet a minimum of three hours.
+For more information see http:// 1 semester.

+Directed Study ite: permission of Chairperson and instructor. to supplement or provide an alternative to the regular finance in order to meet the special needs and interests of students, the provides an opportunity to study a particular subject in detail and from the student some measure of independence and initiative.
+Indertaking registration for this course, students must have a course proposal approved by the appropriate instructor.
+Proof pproval must be submitted at the time of registration for the Students are encouraged to obtain this approval prior to leaving in the Spring. and independent study.
 1 semester.

-1(.2) Directed Study equisite: permission of Chairperson and instructor. bended to supplement or provide an alternative to the regular finance wases in order to meet the special needs and interests of students, the provides an opportunity to study a particular subject in detail requires from the student some measure of independence and matrix.
-Prior to undertaking registration for this course, students must are a detailed course proposal approved by the appropriate instructor.
-The of of this approval must be submitted at the time of registration for course.
-Students are encouraged to obtain this approval prior to the spring campus in the Spring. morial and independent study.
-I semester.

-The following courses are available only to students registered in the Master of Business Administration rogram and with permission of the MBA Director to tudents registered in other master's programs. \$1.1(.2) Business Finance Firequisite: ECO 501.1(.2); MSC 506.1(.2); ACC 540.1(.2) or 48.1(.2); or permission of MBA Director.
-An introduction to financial management and the role of finance, both within the organization and the economy as a whole with emphasis on mancial decision-making.
-The topics considered include investment ecisions and subsequent financing, the costs of capital, the management of assets, and dividend policy. \$62.1(.2) Seminar in Real Estate Investment 63.1(.2) Financial Management Perequisite: completion of all required 500-level MBA courses or remission of MBA Director.
-Managerial in emphasis, this course examines financial planning and malysis, working capital management, capital budgeting techniques, and beories of cost of capital and valuation of the firm.
-564.1(.2) Corporate Finance Prerequisite: FIN 663.1(.2) or equivalent.
+Mowing courses are available only to students registered in lister of Business Administration Program and with liston of the MBA Director to students registered in other r's programs.
+(2) Business Finance hisite: ECO 501.1(.2); MSC 506.1(.2); ACC 540.1(.2) or 548.1(.2); hission of MBA Director. the organization and the economy as a whole with emphasis on that decision-making.
+The topics considered include investment tons and subsequent financing, the costs of capital, the management test, and dividend policy.
+(2) Seminar in Real Estate Investment 663.1(.2) Financial Management Prerequisite: completion of all required 500-level MBA courses or permission of MBA Director.
+Managerial in emphasis, this course examines financial planning and analysis, working capital management, capital budgeting techniques, and theories of cost of capital and valuation of the firm.
+664.1(.2) Corporate Finance Prerequisite: FIN 663.1(.2) or equivalent.

-This course is also managerial in emphasis and covers material related to mancing both the short and long term assets of the firm: bank prrowings, bonds, preferred stock, common stock, as well as mergers and consolidation.
+This course is also managerial in emphasis and covers material related to financing both the short and long term assets of the firm: bank borrowings, bonds, preferred stock, common stock, as well as mergers and consolidation.

-\$65.1(.2) Mergers and Restructuring
+665.1(.2) Mergers and Restructuring

 Prerequisite: FIN 561.1(.2).